What You Need to Know About Radiologic Technician

 - Electroneurodiagnostic Technician (ENDT)

-In the United States, there were 127,800 jobs for Radiologic Technician in 2016.
+In 2016, there was an estimated number of 127,800 jobs in the United States for Radiologic Technician.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Radiologic Technician by 2026.
 Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.